codesydney/migram-frontend/README.md

 ## 11. User Acceptance Testing
 We want to ensure that the app fits IMS's needs, as outlined in [Summary of Beta Version Success Criteria](#beta-success).
 User Acceptance Testing methodology TBD with IMS, but can come in the form of any of the following:

-* **Lower involvement:** Code.Sydney sends IMS a checklist + feedback form, and IMS fills it out before a set date.
+* **Lower involvement:** Code.Sydney sends IMS a list of UAT success criteria, and IMS fills it out before a set date.
 IMS can attend weekly meetings with Code.Sydney to discuss feedback
 * **Higher involvement:** Live user interviews where an IMS rep goes through the features as facilitated by Code.Sydney, and we discuss live

 Timelines: